-COVID-19 is a global pandemic caused by the SARS-CoV2 virus.
+Coronavirus disease 2019 (COVID-19) is a global pandemic caused by the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 COVID-19 is primarily diagnosed based on clinical signs and symptoms together with laboratory measurements and radiological exams such as computed tomography (CT) [1, 2].
-For the diagnosis of acute disease from laboratory parameters, demonstrating the presence of the virus by reverse transcriptase real-time polymerase chain reaction (RT-PCR) is commonly employed [1].
-Diagnosis of COVID-19 for surveillance purposes or post hoc in patients with suspicion of COVID-19 in the past, which for several reasons was not diagnosed by RT-PCR (e.g., no test done due to a lack of access to testing, negative RT-PCR test despite suggestive clinical or radiological symptoms), is commonly done by testing specific antibodies directed against protein targets of SARS-CoV2 [1-7].
+For the diagnosis of acute disease, demonstrating the presence of the virus by reverse transcriptase real-time polymerase chain reaction (RT-PCR) is commonly employed [1].
+Diagnosis of COVID-19 for surveillance purposes or post hoc in patients with suspicion of COVID-19 in the past, which for several reasons was not diagnosed by RT-PCR (e.g., no test done due to a lack of access to testing, negative RT-PCR test despite suggestive clinical or radiological symptoms), is commonly done by testing specific antibodies directed against protein targets of SARS-CoV-2 [1-7].

 Commercially available serological assays commonly measure antibodies against either nucleocapsid protein (N) or spike protein (S) [8, 9].
 Even though these antibodies at the moment cannot indicate protective immunity in the future, antibodies directed against N-protein and the receptor-bound determinant (RBD) of S-protein have been shown to closely correlate with neutralizing antibodies [6].
 Testing of SARS-CoV-2 antibodies includes either total antibodies or antibody specificities of the IgG, IgA, or IgM isotype.
 These antibodies commonly develop within 21 days after symptom onset [2].
 Even if the common experience with other infectious diseases suggests that antibody dynamics are characterized by the prior appearance of IgM antibodies followed by detectable IgG antibodies, IgG can precede or develop together with the occurrence of IgM or IgA antibodies [2, 10, 11].
 The latter case might indicate the presence of pre-existing cross-reactive antibodies against other coronavirus [11].

 A good test is, inter alia, characterized by low rates of false-positive and false-negative results.
 There has been a discussion as to why and how frequently false-positive and false-negative results arise in serology as well as RT-PCR tests [1, 12].
 Although regarded as a very specific test, RT-PCR could theoretically deliver false-positive results due to stray viral RNA not originating from a suspected COVID-19 patient but introduced from external sources into the testing process (e.g., cross-contamination from an infected laboratory worker or during sample collection) [1, 13].
 Whereas false-positive results in serology testing can be caused by cross-reactivity or analytical interferences, such results carry the risk that an individual will erroneously assume that he or she already contracted COVID-19, followed by a risk of false reassurance, behavioral change, and disease spread [14].
-The same holds true for false negative results in COVID-19 RT-PCR [12, 13].
+Even greater risk may arise from false negative results in COVID-19 RT-PCR [12, 13].
 Kucirka et al. showed that the rate of false-negative RT-PCR results is highly dependent on the timing of nasopharyngeal sampling is being done: the false negative rate was 100% at 4 days before symptom onset and decreased to 20% 3 days after symptom onset [13].
 Another study found a false-negative rate of 16.7% for RT-PCR in patients with a clinical suspicion of COVID-19 at initial clinical presentation [15].
 Reasons for such false-negative RT-PCR can be a viral load below the lower limit of detection of the employed assay, improper sampling of the nasopharyngeal swab, or decreased viral shedding at the anatomic sampling site [13].
 In cases with negative RT-PCR results despite a high pretest probability, repeated testing and testing from alternative sample materials (e.g., endotracheal aspirate, sputum, feces) may be suitable to minimize false-negative rates [12, 16, 17].